AutoMQ/automq/README.md

 curl https://download.automq.com/install.sh | sh
 ```

 The easiest way to run AutoMQ.
-You can experience the feature like **Partition Reassignment in Seconds** and **Continuous Self-Balancing** in your local machine.
+You can experience features like **Partition Reassignment in Seconds** and **Continuous Self-Balancing** in your local machine.
 [Learn more](https://docs.automq.com/docs/automq-s3kafka/SMKbwchB3i0Y0ykFm75c0ftAnCc)

-> Attention: Local mode mock object storage locally and is not a production ready deployment.
-It is only for demo and test purpose.
+> Attention: Local mode mock object storage locally and is not a production-ready deployment.
+It is only for demo and test purposes.

-### Run AutoMQ on cloud manually
+### Run AutoMQ on the cloud manually
-Deploy AutoMQ manually with released tgz files on cloud, currently compatible with AWS, Aliyun Cloud, Tencent Cloud, Huawei Cloud and Baidu Cloud.
+Deploy AutoMQ manually with released tgz files on the cloud, currently compatible with AWS, Aliyun Cloud, Tencent Cloud, Huawei Cloud, and Baidu Cloud.
 [Learn more]( https://docs.automq.com/docs/automq-s3kafka/NBo6wwth3iWUIkkNAbYcPg0mnae)

 ## 💬Community
 You can join the following groups or channels to discuss or ask questions about AutoMQ:
-- Ask questions or report bug by [GitHub Issues](https://github.com/AutoMQ/automq-for-kafka)
+- Ask questions or report a bug by [GitHub Issues](https://github.com/AutoMQ/automq-for-kafka)
 - Discuss about AutoMQ or Kafka by [Slack](https://join.slack.com/t/automq/shared_invite/zt-29h17vye9-thf31ebIVL9oXuRdACnOIA) or [Wechat Group](https://www.automq.com/img/----------------------------1.png)